 Your arm is standing near the trajectory of the bowstring which can be surprising when it slaps the arm, leaving small, or not so small, souvenirs you don't want to have such as shown in the picture below.
 Wearing an armguard is a good advice to avoid getting hit straight on the skin.

 Glove or tab

 One of two shots may not affect your bare fingers but doing hundreds of shots will.
 Wearing a glove or a tab is a good thing.
-I like the style of glove but like the tab on hot days.
+I like the style of the glove but like the tab on hot days.